ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 - When to use and when not to use machine learning
 - Types of machine learning
 - A typical machine learning project workflow
-- Evaluation metrics
-- The challenges of training machine learning systems

 ## What is Machine Learning?